dceejay/RedMap/README.md

  - **iconColor** : can set the colour of the polygon or line.
  - **name** : is used as the id key - so can be redrawn/moved.
  - **layer** : declares which layer you put it on..

+#### Circles

+If the payload contains a **radius** property, as well as name, lat and lon, then rather than draw a point it will draw a circle.

+As per Areas and Lines you may also specify *iconColor*, and *layer*.

 ### Drawing